 - Improved critical thinking abilities – The process of completing and delivering a project-generated product inherently builds problem-solving abilities, according to research from as recent as 2010.
 This is because students must heavily exercise those abilities, applying them in tangible contexts.
 For these reasons, the research indicates that students in project-based learning environments can better use problem-solving skills out of school than those in traditional learning settings.

-- More opportunities to explore EdTech – Project-based learning, by nature, enables students to use EdTech and explore Internet resources.
+- More opportunities to explore EdTech – Project-based learning, by nature, enables students to use EdTech and explore Internet resources and technology tools.
 For example, independent research is likely rooted in online searches.
 EdTech, on the other hand, can lend itself to creating and delivering artifacts.

 - Hyper-focus on product creation – It’s possible for the day-to-day focus of project-based learning to transition from developing and applying essential skills to merely working on a product.
 When this happens, you can debate that students won’t reap benefits such as improved problem solving and knowledge retention.